 Healthcare Provider Directory – enables a directory of individual and organizational entities along with electronic services provided by those entities.

-For locating source of information about a particular patient, some approaches are:

-Patient Specific Health Data Locator – the Cross-Community Patient Discovery (XCPD) profile enables a special type of locator which can be used to find entities holding data about specific patients.
-See Section 4 for more information about XCPD.

-Patient Identity Cross-Reference (PIX) – may be used to find an assigning authority of an organization which has registered patient demographics for the patient.

-Patient Demographic Query (PDQ) – may be used to find an assigning authority of an organization which has registered patient demographics for the patient.

-Cross-Enterprise Document Sharing (XDS) – used to locate documents related to a specific patient, see Section 3.2.

 X.4.2.11 Security/Privacy

 IHE addresses Privacy and Security through the use of Risk Assessment and Management.
 Each profile is assessed for various types of risks and the profile includes mitigations identified through that assessment in the privacy and security considerations.